wisp-forest/docs/docs/accessories/developer/dev_setup.md

         ```

 !!! tip
-    Recommend to get the latest version either from Modrinth, Curseforge or check the maven for latest dev builds {TODO: WIP ADD LINKS}
+    It is recommended to get the latest version either from Modrinth, Curseforge or check the [maven](https://maven.wispforest.io/#/releases/io/wispforest/accessories-common) for latest dev builds.